Yodalikestosleep/piserver/README.md

-Raspberry PI docker media server setup script
+Turn your Raspberry Pi into a basic mini server with this automated script.

 This script automates the installation of basic self-hosted media and management server on raspberry-pi.